larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So yeah, I think I guess right?
 Yeah, I guess it's safe.
-But anyway, I think that this this this circle thing is also specialist.
+But anyway, I think that this this this circle thing is also Speciner's.
-I think that's probably also specialist.
+I think that's probably also Speciner's.
 This this is a contour thing and.
 I, I think this this we had
 a earlier clip of this guy.